IAPark/PITherm/README.md

 ## ForcedAirController
-A script to actual control the air handling system
+A script to actually control the air handling system

 ### API

 * POST ac/:on_or_off Sets ac to on_or_off
 * POST heater:on_or_off Sets Heater to on_or_off
-* POST fan/on_or_off Sets fan to on_or_off by default
+* POST fan/:on_or_off Sets fan to on_or_off by default